 If your creditworthiness is solid, the cost of getting a private loan can easily work out cheaper than the total cost of leasing a car.
 In the example of auto leasing costs given above, a personal loan with an effective interest rate of 5.9% would actually be a cheaper option.

 Although the interest rate might be higher, the 37,000 franc personal loan (40,000 car purchasing price minus your 3000 franc upfront payment) would still cost you a lower 3368 francs.
 That’s 500 francs less than you would pay for the auto lease (assuming the lease provider agrees to sell you the car for its predetermined residual value at the end of the lease term).
-You can check this yourself using the moneyland.ch loan calculator.
+You can check this yourself using the moneyland.ch lease or loan calculator.

 But there are other good arguments in favour of getting a personal loan instead of leasing a car.
 The most important difference is that when you buy a car using a personal loan, you become its owner, which is not the case when you lease a car.